List of Chinese cultural relics forbidden to be exhibited abroad

-In June 2012, the State Administration of Cultural Heritage announced the second batch of 37 cultural relics forbidden to be exhibited abroad, covering paintings and works of calligraphy.
-In August 2013, a third batch of 94 items were announced, most of which are treasures excavated at archaeological sites.
+The list was first announced in January 2002, with a second batch of items added to the list in June 2012, and a third batch added the next year in July 2013.

 Government regulations prohibiting exhibition abroad

 According to Article 49 of the Regulations for the Implementation of the Law of the People's Republic of China on Protection of Cultural Relics (State Council Decree No. 377) promulgated on 18 May 2003: